Vectorworks/developer-scripting/Function Reference/Functions/XMLSAXBeginDocFile.md

 # XMLSAXBeginDocFile

 ## Description
-Write XML using SAX, begin of a document file. [[VS:XMLSAXEndDoc| MLSAXEndDoc]] ends a document.
+Write XML using SAX, begin of a document file. [ MLSAXEndDoc](XMLSAXEndDoc.md) ends a document.

 ```pascal
 FUNCTION XMLSAXBeginDocFile(